Trump to American steelworkers: I've got your back

 U.S. Steel said in a statement that it is "pleased" that the president is launching a national security investigation into steel dumping.

-"For too long, China and other nations have been conducting economic warfare against the American steel industry by subsidizing their steel industries, distorting global markets, and dumping excess steel into the United States" the company said.
+"For too long, China and other nations have been conducting economic warfare against the American steel industry by subsidizing their steel industries, distorting global markets, and dumping excess steel into the United States," the company said.

 U.S. Steel added that "tens of thousands of workers in the American steel industry, the industry's supply chain and the communities in which our industry operates have lost their jobs due to unfair and illegal practices by foreign producers."